Ted Cruz: Personal life

 Cruz married Heidi Nelson on May 27, 2001.
 The couple met when Cruz was working on George W. Bush's 2000 presidential campaign.
 Heidi took leave from her position as head of the Southwest Region in the Investment Management Division of Goldman, Sachs & Co. in 2016 to support Cruz's run for president.
 She previously worked in the White House for Condoleezza Rice and in New York as an investment banker.
 Cruz lives with his wife and their two children in River Oaks, Houston.

 Cruz has joked, "I'm Cuban, Irish, and Italian, and yet somehow I ended up Southern Baptist."
 He is fond of wearing cowboy boots, but he refrained from doing so when arguing before the Rehnquist court.
 As of 2018, according to OpenSecrets, Cruz's net worth was more than $3.1 million.
-On March 8, 2020, Cruz began self-isolation after contact with a person infected with COVID-19 at the ACU's Conservative Political Action Conference.
-Staying at his home in Texas, he avoided contact with colleagues and constituents for 14 days.
-Cruz said he had been advised that the odds of contracting the virus were very low.
 In 2023, he cameoed in The Daily Wire comedy film Lady Ballers.